The Universal Controller

 DC pumps have become the norm for off-grid solar installations, but are very expensive compared to their AC counterparts and require specialized controllers that support a single pump or family of pumps.
 In contrast, AC pumps and motors have historically been at a significant economic disadvantage to their DC counterparts because they typically required twice the PV capacity of an equivalent DC pump to effectively operate and required a sometimes complex mix of power electronics.
 Additionally, lower cost, single phase pumps were previously not even an option for off-grid solar.
 With PicoCell the rules have changed.

 The PicoCell can run either single or three phase pumps, both 120 and 230Vac voltage level, and 50 or 60Hz, just by selecting the correct DIP switch combination that matches the AC pump’s parameters.
-Because the PicoCell is a firmware based architecture it can “shape” the power to accomodate the initial power surge that creates the AC load’s need for the excess solar capacity in the first place.
+Because the PicoCell is a firmware based architecture it can “shape” the power to accommodate the initial power surge that creates the AC load’s need for the excess solar capacity in the first place.
 By representing an integrated system that incorporates the functionality normally served by a complex mix of system components such as an inverter, variable frequency drive, MPPT controller, voltage boost and phase initiator (for 3 wire motors), the PicoCell greatly simplifies the design, procurement and installation of a solar pumping system.
 All of this functionality is in one integrated device with a form factor smaller than the common tissue box.

 PicoCell operates both single phase and three phase AC pumps, even the single phase 3-wire that are ubiquitous in the North American market.
 Industrial VFDs don’t have the ability to run single phase AC loads because they are designed to be grid connected.
-PicoCell utilizes cutting edge SiC high speed switching mosfet devices, which not only results in 92-95% range efficiencies, but also contributes to the unit’s compactness due to low operating losses.
+PicoCell utilizes cutting edge SiC high speed switching MOSFET devices, which not only results in 92-95% range efficiencies, but also contributes to the unit’s compactness due to low operating losses.

 Firmware vs Hardware